 by Steven Hawk

 Just past the halfway mark of this subtitle, you will get the climatic meaning of this long-concealed phrase and the rest of this article will continue to support that meaning, with a final summary of what was discussed to remind you the reader, of important key points.
+As a free gift for giving us your thoughts on this article, we will send you a magnificent “Ezekiel and Revelation parallel chart”!
+Email us with your thoughts and/or comment below!

 Here are 3 instances in which Ezekiel uses the mysterious phrase “Mountains of Israel”: